 Attendance, full-time and part-time.
 College students were classified according to whether they were attending school on a full-time or part-time basis.
 A student was regarded as attending college full time if he/she was taking 12 or more hours of classes during the average school week, and part time if he/she was taking less than 12 hours of classes during the average school week.

-There are five categories of citizenship status: 1) Born in the United States; 2) Born in Puerto Rico or another outlying area of the U.S.; 3) Born abroad of U.S. citizen parents; 4) Naturalized citizens; 5) Non-citizens.
-Place of birth was asked for every household member in the CPS sample, and for the parents of every household member.
-People born in the U.S. or it’s outlying areas, or whose parents were born in the U.S. or it’s outlying areas, were not asked citizenship questions.
-Citizenship status (1), (2), or (3) was assigned during the editing phase of data preparation based on the place of birth of the household member, or the place of birth of his or her parents.
-People born outside the U.S. and it’s outlying areas, and whose parents were born outside the U.S. and it’s outlying areas, were asked, "Are you a citizen of the United States."
-‘Yes’ answers were assigned to the naturalized citizen category (4) and ‘No’ answers were assigned to the "Not a citizen" category (5) during the editing process.
+There are five categories of citizenship status: 1) Born in the United States; 2) Born in Puerto Rico or another outlying area of the U.S.; 3) Born abroad of U.S. citizen parent or parents; 4) Naturalized citizen; 5) Not a U.S. citizen.
+Place of birth was asked for every household member in the CPS sample and for the parents of every household member.
+People born in the U.S. or Outlying Areas or whose parents were born in the U.S. or Outlying Areas were not asked citizenship questions.
+Citizenship status (1), (2), or (3) was assigned during the editing phase of data preparation based on the place of birth of the household member or the place of birth of his or her parents.
+People born outside the U.S. and Outlying Areas to parents also born outside the U.S. and Outlying Areas were asked, "Are you a citizen of the United States?" ''Yes" answers were assigned to the naturalized citizen category (4) and "No" answers were assigned to the "Not a citizen" category (5) during the editing process.
 People for whom no birthplace was provided were assigned a citizenship status during the editing process.
-For example, the citizenship status of a child might have been assigned based on the citizenship status of it’s mother.
+For example, the citizenship status of a child might have been assigned based on the citizenship status of the child’s mother or father.

 Birth place codes available in the CPS include; one code for the United States (fifty states and Washington DC); one code for Puerto Rico; one code for all other outlying areas of the United States (American Samoa, Guam, U.S. Virgin Islands, Northern Marinas, etc.); separate codes for 100 individual foreign countries or areas; residual codes for other cases (At Sea, etc.).
 People for whom no birthplace was provided were assigned a birthplace during the editing process based on several criteria.
 For example, the birthplace of a child might have been assigned based on the birthplace of it’s mother and/or father.

-People born outside the United States (see Country of Birth) were asked the year they came to the United States to live.
+People born outside the United States (see Country of Birth) were asked the year they came to live in the United States.
 Persons in citizenship categories (2) to (5) (see Citizenship Status) for whom no year of entry was reported were assigned a value for "Year of Entry" during the editing process based on other reported information.

 The Census Bureau classifies earnings from longest job (or self-employment) and other employment earnings into three types: